cockpit-project/cockpituous/ansible/aws/README.md

 These keys are stored in the Cockpit team's Bitwarden (cockpit-infra-accounts).

 Note: On some systems, the AWS CLI and Ansible may use the old `~/.aws/credentials` location.
 Both locations are supported.
+Note: To verify that the credentials are setup correctly call `aws sts get-caller-identity`.

 S3 buckets
 ----------